Rex--/rex--.github.io/powerpic/hw/index.md

 ---

 # PowerP/C Hardware
-This page will describe the hardware for the powerpic.
+This section will describe the hardware for the powerpic.
 It will include the various peripherials provided by the donor watch.

-## LCDisplay